Aldlevine/comptroller/README.md

 __prune__

-Comptroller's `prune` command takes all those extraneous dependencies found by the `update` command and delivers them to the void.
+Comptroller's `prune` option takes all those extraneous dependencies found by the `update` command and delivers them to the void.

 ## The nitty gritty